Jan3385/YDR7-Keyboard/README.md

 To load the firmware into the RP2040 chip, press the **BOOT** button on the YD-RP2040 devboard and plug it into your computer.
 It should appear as a drive in which you insert the `Keyboard_Firmware.uf2` file inside the `Firmware/build/` folder.
 The keyboard should reboot itself and load the active firmware

-To reflash the board, just repeat the steps above
+To reflash the board just repeat the steps above

 ## BOM